-- 1.1 WYG has been commissioned by ScottishPower Renewables (SPR) to undertake a route review for the delivery of abnormal loads associated with the proposed Kilgallioch Windfarm Extension (Proposed Development).
-This report reviews the constraints associated with the transportation of wind turbine components from KVG Docks in Glasgow to the proposed site access. - 1.2 This report has been prepared in accordance with instructions from SPR on the above project details.
-No liability is accepted for the use of all or part of this report by third parties. - 1.3 This report is Copyright © of ScottishPower Renewables and WYG, 2019.
-No section of this report may be reproduced without prior written approval. - 1.4 WYG has been commissioned to prepare this route survey report as a source of guidance.
-The report identifies the key points and issues associated with the routes that may require remedial works to accommodate the predicted loads.
+- 1.1 WYG has been commissioned by ScottishPower Renewables (SPR) to undertake a route review for the delivery of abnormal loads associated with the proposed Clauchrie Windfarm (Proposed Development), South Ayrshire.
+This report reviews the constraints associated with the transportation of wind turbine components from KGV Docks in Glasgow to the proposed site access. - 1.2 details.
+No liability is accepted for the use of all or part of this report by third parties. - 1.3 report may be reproduced without prior written approval. - 1.4 WYG has been commissioned to prepare this route survey report as a source of guidance.
+The report identifies the key points and issues that may require remedial works to accommodate the predicted loads.
 The detailed design of these remedial works, however, are beyond the agreed scope of works.
-It is the responsibility of the turbine supplier (depending on contract) to ensure that the access route from the POE to the site is fit for purpose and that appropriate consideration for all road users has been made in accordance with the relevant health and safety legislation and ruling transport requirements.
+It is the responsibility of the turbine supplier (depending on contract) consideration for all road users has been made in accordance with the relevant health and safety legislation and ruling transport requirements.